Remote education for self-isolating pupils

 - Key Stage 2 – 4 hours

 One vital skill to continue to develop with your child is their reading.
 And, it doesn’t stop when they can read the words, focusing on the understanding and higher-order reading skills are essential.
 The Education Endowment Fund, a well-respected charity, has produced 7 top tips for parents in a very helpful, accessible leaflet.
 The key stage 1 advice can be found at KS1advice and the key stage 2 advice at KS2advice

 It will be helpful for your child to have a timetable and structure to their learning day.
 Regular breaks from on-screen learning should be included as well as opportunities for physical exercise.

 We understand that remote education can be a time of isolation for some children.
 In order to help minimise this, each class has the opportunity for at least weekly social activities via Teams where they can interact and engage with their teacher and friends.
 The teacher responsible for home learning will ensure that any child who does not participate in either social events or online lessons is contacted each week.

 Accessing remote education

 Online remote education is accessed through MS Teams.

 If your child does not have digital or online access at home, please contact the office.
 We are able to access data packages to support home learning.
 We recognise that some pupils may not have suitable online access at home.
 Please contact the school and we will lend you a laptop or other appropriate device.
 If you would prefer printed materials, please contact the office and these will be provided.
-If your digital access means your child cannot submit their work through Teams, you can bring it into school and it will be passes to the relevant teacher who will then phone you / your child to provide feedback.
-Workbooks may be given to pupils to complete written work; children or parents can take an image and upload to Teams for teacher review and feedback.
+If your digital access means your child cannot submit their work through Teams, you can bring it into school and it will be passed to the relevant teacher who will then phone you / your child to provide feedback.
+Workbooks may be given to pupils to complete written work; children or parents can take an image and upload it to Teams for teacher review and feedback.

 How will my child be taught remotely?